Copyright © 2016

 "Well lad I will leave you here.
 See you at the start line in the morning.
 Good luck."

-"Thank you Mister Sharpe.
+"Thank you Mister Grey.
 I really feel your purse is safe."

 "Yes lad, I know it is.
 Good night."